Maycon1993/Devices-docs/surface/enable-surface-keyboard-for-windows-pe-deployment.md

 This article provides information necessary to enable the keyboard and trackpad on some Surface devices when using a Windows deployment process like System Center Configuration Manager (SCCM) operating system deployment (OSD) or other deployment tools.

 > [!TIP]
-> When using keyboard drivers for Surface Laptop 2 and Surface Laptop 3 in the same Windows PE boot instance, you might need to manually reset the firmware if the keyboard or touchpad don’t work in Windows PE:
+> When using keyboard drivers for Surface Laptop 2 and Surface Laptop 3 in the same Windows PE boot instance, you might need to manually reset the firmware if the keyboard or touchpad doesn't work in Windows PE:
 >
 > - Press and hold the Power button for 30 seconds.
 If you're connected to a power supply unit (PSU), press and hold the Power button until you see the light at the end of the PSU cord briefly turn off before turning back on.